 Information:

-I write to alert you to potential severe weather tonight Wednesday, August 9, 2023.
-The National Weather Service issued a Tornado Watch until 4:00 a.m.
-August 10, 2023, for Shelby County.
+I write to alert you to potential severe weather today, Sunday, March 23, 2025.
+The National Weather Service issued a Tornado Watch until 11:00 p.m. for Shelby County.

 In the event of a tornado warning, civil defense sirens will sound, and you are advised to take appropriate shelter immediately.
 You should immediately move to the lowest floor or most interior part of your building.
 Avoid exterior walls, windows and doors.
 Put as many walls as you can between you and the outside.
 Cover yourself for safety.